top of page

 Travellers to Zanzibar (Tanzania) may need a visa depending on their nationality.
 Here are your options:

-• E-Visa: Many travelers can apply for an eVisa online before their trip, allowing you to skip the visa-on-arrival process.
+• E-Visa: Many travellers can apply for an eVisa online before their trip, allowing you to skip the visa-on-arrival process.
 You can apply for your eVisa through the Tanzania eVisa website.

 • Visa on Arrival: Available for many nationalities, including those from the US, Canada, the EU, and Australia.
 The visa is valid for 90 days and can be obtained upon arrival at Abeid Amani Karume International Airport for a fee (typically around $50 USD).
 Ensure your passport is valid for at least six months from your entry date.